-NATURAL EVEN-AGED REGENERATION OF TIMBER TYPE WITH FUTURE THINNING -- Manage the stand through its rotation (the period between initial regeneration and the stand's final cutting) as a single aged forest.
-Periodically thin the stand throughout the life of the stand to improve quality and vigor.
+NATURAL EVEN-AGED REGENERATION OF TIMBER TYPE WITHOUT FUTURE THINNING --Manage the stand through its rotation (the period between initial regeneration and the stand's final cutting) as a single aged forest.
 Regeneration cutting will remove the old stand to provide the necessary open conditions and sunlight to regenerate the stand naturally.